by Angela Ysseldyk, Nutritionist and Beekeeper's Daughter

 The research group comprised 80 adult patients divided into two subgroups: Group I, which comprised 40 patients without pathological changes within the boundaries of the periodontium, and Group II, also 40 patients with periodontitis caused by dental plaque and lack of proper hygiene of the oral cavity.

 The patients underwent three examinations: initial, follow-up after 7 days and after 8 weeks of being in the program.
-The patients were also instructed about hygienic procedures of the oral cavity.
-Results of the research show the effectiveness of hygienic preparations with propolis extract in both groups of patients.
+The study results concluded that using a toothpaste containing propolis was indeed highly effective in both groups of patients.

 Although the modern consumer tends to demand answers as to why a specific product might work, although the same question is rarely asked of contemporary drugs, scientists have been aware for many decades that propolis is an excellent natural antibacterial, anti-fungal and anti-inflammatory compound.
 And, although I might mention many more uses for which propolis has proven beneficial in respect of oral health, there is one which may, in a minor emergency, come in very handy: most people will be aware that when a tooth is accidentally lost the traditional method of transportation and preservation is to put it in milk.
 However a study published in 2006 went one better when it discovered that a 10 per cent propolis solution was actually a safer method of preservation than either the traditional milk or Hank’s Balanced Salt Solution.
 (3)